OTRLabs/c2/docs/overview.md

 ## Goals

-I am kinda interested in creating a commercial competitor to Cobalt Strike by Forta, or Mythic C2 framework

-I am really interested in offensive security, specifically advanced adversary emulation
+I am looking to create a commercial competitor to Cobalt Strike by Forta, or Mythic C2 framework.
+I am really interested in offensive security, specifically advanced adversary emulation.
 I would like to pursue this full time, and monetize this in a way that can support myself in a way that allows me to focus on development full time.

 ---